Not Accepting Guests

 (Crazily enough, I turned it down to live in Miami.)

 3. Moved to Tokyo at just 18.
-I chose adventure and being true to myself, rather than following the typical path of others who may have gained more things, but likely hadn't gained the experiences I did.
+I chose adventure and being true to myself, rather than following the typical path of others who may have gained more things, but not the experiences I have.

 4. Won the award of being Washington State's "Young Philanthropist of the Year" for my work with a teen homeless shelter.
 I was invited to speak to over 2,000 people in Seattle at the ceremony.